 In masonry cleaning, a substantial portion of these costs go into the recovery of environmentally hazardous substances used, like biocides, toxic liquid solutions sprayed onto stone surfaces.
 Due to their toxic properties, excess liquid must be recovered from the environment to mitigate far reaching ecological damage.
 However pay backs to society come in the form of encouraging education about the historical significance of these sites as well as through tourism promotion.
 This results in job creation and are thus generally viewed to off-set such costs, however, demand for lower ecologically risky solutions are coming to the forefront.

 As restorative work is increasingly sought out in locations across the world and governments introduce environmentally conscious policies, conventional masonry conservation methods are coming under scrutiny.

 Climate change: UK commits to cut greenhouse gas emissions to almost zero by 2050 https://t.co/WFn7T78NTF— BBC Politics (@BBCPolitics) 12 June 2019

-Moreover, these methods are proving inadequate where buildings have a variety of surface contamination since biocides are typically organism specific.
-This subsequently leads to multiple biocides being used in order to treat for all offensive organisms, however, as ecologically friendly government policies discourage use of biocides these conventional approaches are becoming increasingly unattractive.
+These methods are proving inadequate where buildings have a variety of surface contamination since biocides are typically organism specific.
+This subsequently leads to multiple biocides being used in order to treat for all offensive organisms, however, as ecologically friendly government policies discourage use of biocides, these conventional approaches are becoming increasingly unattractive.